14 Of The Best Day Trips From Sofia, Bulgaria

 This historic mountain summit in Bulgaria’s Central Balkan Mountains will make for a round trip from Sofia, but it’ll be worth it.
 Buzludzha is near Shipka Pass and the town of Kazanlak.
 It is famous for its now-abandoned Monument House of the Bulgarian Communist Party, which stands atop the peak.
 The mountain was the location of an 1868 battle between Bulgarians and Turks, while a group of socialists gathered at the summit to discuss the country’s socialist future.

-Because of this historical character, the communist government in Bulgaria, which was under the influence of the Soviets, chose Buzludzha Peak as the site for a communist monument.
+Because of this historical character, the communist government in Bulgaria, which was under the influence of the Soviets, chose Buzludzha Peak as the site for a communist-era monument.
 Work started in 1974, but this flying saucer-shaped monument was abandoned after the fall of communism in Bulgaria in 1989.

-You will need a car or other private transportation form to visit Buzludzha Monument on a day trip from Sofia.
 The building is closed off to the public to prevent vandalism and is currently listed as one of Europe’s most endangered heritage sites.
 However, you can still explore the mountain and walk around this striking and unusual landmark.

 Koprivshtitsa Bulgaria